ibm-garage/infrastructure-scripts/examples/F5-BIG-IP/README.md

 * Terraform 0.14 or higher -  see installation instructions in the reference section:  [Terraform installation](#terraform-installation)
 * IBM API Key - refer to  [IBM Cloud Doc: Setting up an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key)
 * An ssh key object already available in the IBM Cloud in the region where the VSI will be provisioned - refer to [IBM Cloud Doc: Setting up an SSH key](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
 Once you have the key, you will need to upload it to IBM Cloud.
 You can do this in the UI by navigating to `VPC Infrastructure->SSH Keys` and selecting `Create` or, if you have the [IBM Cloud CLI installed](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) with the infrastructure plugin, you can use the command `ibmcloud is key-create` to upload your key.
-* The VPC where you will provision the F5 Big IP.
+* The VPC where you will provision the F5 BIG-IP.
 This is typically in a network VPC with other network components.
 Make sure that your network VPC uses different address prefixes from the VPC where your workload is running.
-* A BYOL license for the F5 Big IP.
+* A BYOL license for the F5 BIG-IP.

 *If you plan to use Wireguard to access the Management console*